sujeetkumarmaurya/Autonomous-Parking-System/README.md

 # Autonomous-Parking-System
 The main motive of this project is to guide the driver to the available parking slot through the shortest path, using Cortex ® M4 Microcontroller.

-Contents of this projects will be uploaded soon.
+Contents of this project will be uploaded soon.